 To assist in developing skills, KINU started a Code Ninja Programme, which takes place on a Saturday every two months to test competencies in different programme languages as part of programming competitions that are judged by an automated judging system.

 KINU supports a more active role for women and children in technology.
 KINU is co-organising a Girls Nights Out session for 2.5 hours once a month with TANZICT to support female entrepreneurs to leverage ICT in their businesses.
 An agreement has been reached with ISOC to provide training for women and to support 2 - 3 Tanzanian women to become ISOC certified trainers.
 A six-week Robotics Programme has been run for children (6 - 12 year olds) of members of the KINU community during 2013 and future coding programs for children are planned.

 Over the next 5 years, the ICT Technology Park, a Public and Private Partnership between the Government of Tanzania and SEACOM, will become a focal point for innovation, and include an Incubator providing co-working space, seed funding, training and mentorship for ICT entrepreneurs.
 Good progress has been made in identifying locations.
-Following consultation with potential anchor tenants, basic infrastructure and facilities will be put in place.
-The ICT Park will be classified as a Special Export Zone, thus attracting low tax and tariffs, with SEACOM providing bandwidth.
+The areas for the park has been confirmed in Bagamoyo and classified as a Special Export Zone, thus attracting low tax and tariffs, with SEACOM providing bandwidth.
 The data centre will be managed by NIDA as a 2 Tier data centre suitable for government, private sector and multinationals.
 The Park will help provide jobs by housing multinational enterprises and startup incubators, which will encourage them to interact.